 Also, an e-commerce organization (like Amazon or Flipkart) is required to ensure the mandatory declarations prescribed under Rule 6 of the Legal Metrology Packaged Commodity Rules (LMPC), 2011, except the month and year of manufacturing, should be displayed on the digital and electronic network used for e-commerce transactions.

-As stated under Section 36 of the Act, if a person manufactures, packs, imports, sells, distributes, delivers or transfer, offers, expose, or possess for sale, or causes to be sold, distributed, delivered, or transferred, offered, exposed for sale any pre-packaged commodity which is not as per the declarations prescribed, therefore shall be punished with fine upto,
+As stated under Section 36 of the Act, if a person manufactures, packs, imports, sells, distributes, delivers or transfers, offers, exposes, or possesses for sale, or causes to be sold, distributed, delivered, or transferred, offered, exposed for sale any pre-packaged commodity which is not as per the declarations prescribed, therefore shall be punished with fine upto,

 - Rs.
 25,000 (First offence)